What is a workflow?

 Completing the workflow diagram is the final step before communicating and distributing the digital version of the workflow to team members and other managers.

-Start creating and managing workflows today
+Start creating, managing, and optimizing your workflows today